Macromolecular Crystallography School “Structural Biology to enhance high impact research in health and disease”

 NEW DEADLINE ON 24th NOVEMBER!!!!

 Click here to download this poster, thank you in advance for helping us announcing the workshop!

 Institut Pasteur de Montevideo

 This Workshop is in continuity with several previous editions, which have taken place in Montevideo (Uruguay) and São Carlos (Brazil) since 2010.
 This joint effort between CeBEM and CCP4 has become a regional School of Structural Biology, aimed at covering all aspects of the macromolecular structure determination process using X ray crystallography: starting from data processing, through phasing and refinement to structure completion and analysis.
-Gradually, integrative methods are also being included, particularly cryo-electron microscopy.
+Gradually, integrative methods are also being included.
+In particular, this year an introduction to cryo-electron microscopy has been added to the program.
 The full program of activities will shortly be available within this site.

 The workshop will cover many popular programs used for data processing and structure determination, with the developers available to help throughout the meeting.
-Programs covered will include: Mosflm, Scala, XDS, Refmac, ARP/wARP, Phaser, AutoSharp, Coot, SHELXC/D/E, BALBES, MrBUMP, Crank, Buccaneer and many more.
+Programs covered will include: Mosflm, Scala, XDS, Refmac, ARP/wARP, Phaser, AutoSharp, Coot, SHELXC/D/E, BALBES, MrBUMP, Crank, Buccaneer, CCPEM and many more.